Skip to content

 Request Context Variables

-Inside native WebApp routes, EPL now exposes request context variables directly:
+Inside native WebApp routes, EPL exposes:

-• session_id: current session identifier when present
+session_id Current session identifier when present

 Example: